genetic-algorithms/mendel-go/README.md

 # Description

-This is the golang version of Mendel's Accountant, a genetic mutation tracking simulation program.
+This is the golang version of Mendel's Accountant, a genetic mutation tracking program used to simulate and study macroevolution.

 # Setup